researchstudio-sat/webofneeds/documentation/protocol/messages.md

 * The content graphs may contain arbitrary data.
 * The message dataset does not contain any other graphs.

+The properties ensure that multiple messages can be aggregated in one dataset without affecting their interpretation.
+In a multi-message dataset, all named graphs that belong to a message can be identified by removing the fragment identifier (`#[graphId]`) from their graph URI.
+This yields the message URI.

 ## Envelope
 The envelope contains type and addressing information.
 This information is given in the form of properties of the message URI, i.e, triples of the form [message-uri] [property] [value].